DanielFDA/Battleship/README.md

 ### Thoughts

-For me this game was extremely challenging in terms of putting everything together, some bits of logic were aso very hard, the functions to create the ships (oceanGridShipsGenerator for example) were very tricky due to the special cases mentioned but were also quite fast because once that was cleared there was not really much holding back.
+For me this game was extremely challenging in terms of putting everything together, some bits of logic were also very hard, the functions to create the ships (oceanGridShipsGenerator for example) were very tricky due to the special cases mentioned but were also quite fast because once that was cleared there was not really much holding back.

-Now as for the player's and AI's turn it became a little different because the functions worked together and were handled by another one and connecting all the dots took much longer for me, which were the main reason why I ran out time and couldn't work on the logic for the AI, as well as having close to no time to worry about the styling of the game.
-Which was really sad for me because I was enjoying CSS quite a bit but nonetheless I think I learned tons on this project, having only 3 weeks coding it was really mind blowing to me to have come up with the solutions for some of these functions, I'm completely aware that there is a lot of repeated code and refactoring would be great but like I said in the [Overview](#overview) it servers no purpose to me to fix it now, so I will be leaving everything as is and in the near future will do it all over again to get everything the way I thought about it the first time and may even come up with some new stuff.
+In regards to the player's and AI's turn it became a little different because the functions worked together and were handled by another one and connecting all the dots took much longer for me, which were the main reason why I ran out time and couldn't work on the logic for the AI, as well as having close to no time to worry about the styling of the game.
+Which was really sad for me because I was enjoying CSS quite a bit but nonetheless I think I learned tons on this project.

+Having only 3 weeks coding it was really mind blowing to me to have come up with the solutions for some of these functions, I'm completely aware that there is a lot of repeated code and refactoring would be great but like I said in the [Overview](#overview) it servers no purpose to me to fix it now, so I will be leaving everything as is and in the near future will do it all over again to get everything the way I thought about it the first time and may even come up with some new stuff.
 ## Notable Bugs

 There are a handful of bugs in the game, most of which have no direct impact to the gameplay but some can be detrimental, theres 3 main ones:

 #### Sunk Ships Message

-The sunk ships message has a bug where after a certain amounts of lives it stops updating the messages, so the player has no easy way to track wether or not he sank a ship.
+The sunk ships message has a bug where after a certain amounts of lives it stops updating the messages, so the player has no easy way to track whether or not he sank a ship.
 #### Auto-generation of the Ships

 There is a problem with the generator function for the ships where no ship is ever auto-generated on the first column of the grids.